vedakumar76-star/kpi-reporting-data-quality/README.md

 python notebooks/kpi_trend_analysis.py
 ```

-## Talking points (for interviews)
+## Key considerations
-- How you deduped payments and prevented double-counting
+- Payment deduplication logic and controls used to prevent double-counting in revenue metrics
-- How you handled late-arriving data for month-end cutoffs
+- Treatment of late-arriving data and its impact on month-end KPI cutoffs and trend analysis
-- How you reconciled KPI mismatches across systems and documented metric definitions
+- Reconciliation approach used to explain KPI discrepancies across source systems and document metric definitions